karimimh/python-download-manager/README.md

 # limitations
 This is a project I do as a hubby and therefor many possibilities are still not considered in the development.<br/>
-In the next commits, I will try to make it more robust and implement the pausing functionality. <br/>
+In the next commits, I will try to make it more robust. <br/>
-I might also make a GUI version using python's ktinter module.